waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ## Introduction

-The Water Linked [DVL-A50](https://store.waterlinked.com/product/dvl-a50/) is designed to integrate with most ROVs and AUVs through ethernet and/or a serial interface (UART).
-To minimize the time between a customer gets the DVL-A50 and to having it up and running on their hardware platform, the DVL-A50 is shipped with an attached I/O interface providing ease of connectivity with power, ethernet and serial.
-However, for most ROVs and AUVs the DVL-A50 has to be integrated with the on-board electronics through a penetrator or a subsea connector.
+The Water Linked [DVLs](https://www.waterlinked.com/dvl) are designed to integrate with most ROVs and AUVs through ethernet and/or a serial interface (UART).
+To minimize the time between receipt of a DVL and having it up and running, the DVLs are shipped with an attached I/O interface, providing ease of connectivity with power, ethernet and serial.
+However, for most ROVs and AUVs, the DVL has to be integrated with the on-board electronics through a penetrator or a subsea connector.

-This guide details how the DVL-A50 can be integrated with the BlueROV2.
+This guide details how the [DVL-A50](https://www.waterlinked.com/dvl/dvl-a50) can be integrated with the BlueROV2.
+Exactly the same procedure can be carried out for the [DVL-A125](https://www.waterlinked.com/dvl/dvl-a125).

 ## Parts and tools